 Major events in the HCS

-There are several majors and large tournaments held during the Halo Championship Series, with these including:
+There are several majors and large tournaments held during the Halo Championship Series.
+When the tournament schedule is released, ESB will update this page.

 Cloud9